-3 CAPITAL INVESTMENT GUIDELINES
+CAPITAL INVESTMENT GUIDELINES

-This section describes capital investment guidelines in two categories: investments in infrastructure supportive of existing bus operations, and investments in new fixed-guideway lines and stations (e.g., streetcars or bus rapid transit).
+This section describes capital investment guidelines in two categories: investments in infrastructure supportive of existing bus operations, and investments in new fixed-guideway lines and stations (bus rapid transit).
 These standards build on the service allocation guidelines to identify both existing corridors and potential future corridors where capital investments-in addition to potential investments in service-may be justified.

-In addition to these investment guidelines, evaluation criteria for investments in transit opportunity corridors were developed as part of the OC Transit Vision process.
-These can be found in the Transit Opportunity Corridors Report elsewhere in the appendices to this report.
+In addition to these investment guidelines, evaluation criteria for investments in transit opportunity corridors were developed as part of the 2024 OC Transit Vision process.
+These can be found in Appendix C of the 2024 OC Transit Vision report.